 I (No.) 2566.
 (Rank) Pte.
 (Name) F. Bullen of the (Unit) 5th Norfolk Regiment do hereby agree, subject to the conditions stated overleaf, to accept liability, in the event of national emergency, to serve in any place outside the United Kingdom, in accordance with the provisions of Section XIII.
 (2) (a) of the Territorial and Reserve Forces Act, 1907.

 Last week-end about 360 of our Battalion had leave to go to their homes.
-It was quite like a Battalion parade… They came back with great stories of the scenes at Nottingham particularity.
+It was quite like a Battalion parade… They came back with great stories of the scenes at Nottingham particularly.
 There, they tell us, a Territorial had only to step on to the platform to be embraced by dozens of Nottingham girls- that is, if the ”Terrier” was wearing an Imperial Service Badge.
 If not, it was a case of cold shoulder.
 So there’s the tip for the boys who want peace and quietness.
 No badge, no embraces.

 How the Imperial Service Badge can Help you Research a Soldier

 Also, prior to the outbreak of war, those wishing to join the Territorial Force would only be able to join units close to where they lived.
 Find your soldier on the 1911 Census and have a look to see what the local Territorial Force units were.
+Birth, marriage and death certificates will also be of use if you’re trying to trace a soldier’s address.